-Students submit their graduation application for both undergraduate and professional degrees online, through myWSU student center.
+Students submit their graduation application for both undergraduate and professional degrees online through the myWSU student center.
 For more information on applying for graduation, please follow this link.
-The deadline to apply for a May 2016 undergraduate or professional degree or certificate without incurring a late fee is Friday, March 04, 2016.
-The last day to apply with an additional fee of $75 assessed is April 26, 2016.
-Last day to apply with an additional late fee of $150 is June 10, 2016.
+The deadline to apply for a May 2017 undergraduate or professional degree or certificate without incurring a late fee is Friday, March 03, 2017.

 Graduates need to arrive by noon in their caps and gowns – eat lunch first and travel light, as there is not a secure area for personal items.

 Undergraduates: Be in your cap and gown and report by 12:00 p.m. to the south side of the lower level at the Public Skating area.
 Commencement assistants will be available to direct you to the correct location.
 Your tassel should be on the right side of your cap.
 Signs with individual disciplines will be posted along the lower level hallway.
 Find your degree title on the sign (i.e., Business, Education, etc.) and stay there for further instructions.
 You will be seated according to discipline, but you may march and sit by anyone within your degree unit.

 Graduate Students: Be in your cap and gown and report by 12:00 p.m. on the north side of the lower level at the Public Skating area.
 Commencement assistants will be available to direct you to the correct location.
 Your tassel will be on the left side of your cap.
 You will be marching according to discipline.
 Find the appropriate sign for your degree and stay there for further instructions.
 You will be given verbal instructions for the hooding ceremony on stage.